1962, Los Angeles. Harvey Richards’ station wagon with camera platform at work during an anti-HUAC demonstration.

 Napalm Protests At Factories and Naval Base U.S. use of napalm bombs in Vietnam created outrage and shame across the country and around the world.
 “Napalm is a thickening/gelling agent generally mixed with petroleum or a similar fuel for use in an incendiary device, initially against … Continue reading →

-San Francisco March to Kezar Stadium, April 15, 1967 On April 15, 1967, the San Francisco march against the war in Vietnam announced the emergence of a new era of peace protests.
-“The Spring Mobilization to End the War in … Continue reading →
+April 15 1967 Spring Mobilization On April 15, 1967, the San Francisco Spring Mobilization march against the war in Vietnam announced the emergence of a new era of peace protests.
+Nation wide, highly organized and widely supported, it changed the … Continue reading →

 Stop the Draft Protests, Oakland Army Induction Center, October 1967.
 The peace movement tried to stop the draft with non-violent civil disobedience in Oakland, Caifornia, in October and again in December, 1967.
 The day began with blocking the entrance to … Continue reading →